 Backup chain is a sequence of backup files created by jobs.
 The backup chain provides the ability to recover data.

 The backup chain consists of the first full backup file, incremental backup files, metadata files and some additional files.
-Full and incremental backup files correspond to restore points of backed-up VM.
-You can think of restore points as of "snapshots" of VM data at specific points in time.
+Full and incremental backup files correspond to restore points of the backed-up VM.
+You can think of restore points as "snapshots" of VM data at specific points in time.
 Restore points let you roll back VMs to the necessary state.

 The type of backup files and how Veeam Backup & Replication orders them in the backup chain depend on the chosen backup method.
 For more information, see Backup Methods.

 The amount of backup chains for backed-up VMs depends on the chosen backup chain format.
 For more information, see Backup Chain Formats.

 Veeam Backup & Replication creates and maintains the following types of backup files:

 - VBK — full backup files that store copies of full VM images.

 - VIB or VRB — incremental backup files that store incremental changes of VM images.

 - VBM — backup metadata files that store information about the backup job, VMs processed by the backup job, number and structure of backup files, restore points, and so on.
 Metadata files facilitate the import of backups, backup mapping and other operations.